 Who Is Suzanne Collins?

-Suzanne Collins is an American author who published her debut book, Gregor the Overlander, the first book of The Underland Chronicles, in 2003.
-In 2008, the first book of The Hunger Games series was published.
-Her trilogy of Hunger Games books went on to become a motion picture series starring Jennifer Lawrence as Katniss Everdeen.
+Suzanne Collins is an American author who published her debut book, Gregor the Overlander, the first of the five-part The Underland Chronicles, in 2003.
+In 2008, her first book of The Hunger Games series was published.
+The best-selling trilogy was adapted into a blockbuster film series starring Jennifer Lawrence as Katniss Everdeen.

 For the Collins family, history was an immensely important topic.
 Much of that was driven by Collins' father, who taught history at the college level and was open with his kids about his military experience, including his deployment to Vietnam.